Phonics solutions from Action Factor

 Format of the presentation: This is an interactive multi-media make-and-take workshop with audience participation.
 Participants construct materials that can be used in the classroom.
 Construction projects include games, sing-along books, and manipulatives.
 Some projects are suitable for learning centers.
 (Cost of construction materials is not included in workshop pricing.)

-Target audience: Preschool and child care providers, early childhood teachers, special educators, and administrators interested in improving the quality and effectiveness of their programs in developing early literacy foundations.
+The target audience: Preschool and student care providers, early childhood teachers, special educators, and administrators interested in improving the quality and effectiveness of their programs in developing early literacy foundations.

 Brief summary of content: Parents and educators can lay the foundations that support oral and written language development.
-In the earliest stages, children can be sensitized to environmental sounds.
-As children refine the ability to identify and discriminate the sounds around them, adults can help them transfer this skill to language sounds.
-One of the first language units that children discriminate are syllables, followed by rhyme and alliteration.
-Through nursery rhymes, songs, and other word plays, children build the knowledge needed for phonemic awareness—segmenting and blending the sounds in words.
-Next, children link the sounds in words to their written representation—the letters of the alphabet.
+In the earliest stages, students can be sensitized to environmental sounds.
+As students refine the ability to identify and discriminate the sounds around them, adults can help them transfer this skill to language sounds.
+One of the first language units that students discriminate are syllables, followed by rhyme and alliteration.
+Through nursery rhymes, songs, and other word plays, students build the knowledge needed for phonemic awareness—segmenting and blending the sounds in words.
+Next, students link the sounds in words to their written representation—the letters of the alphabet.
 From there, it is a short step to blending letters into words and recognizing print.
-Word families and spelling patterns can be learned through songs, games, and manipulatives in a manner so pleasant, children hardly realize they are learning!
+Word families and spelling patterns can be learned through songs, games, and manipulatives in a manner so pleasant, students hardly realize they are learning!

 To request a customized workshop at your location, please use our online form.